Fun Summer Days at Home

 - 1/2 tsp. vanilla

 Clean strawberries and slice.
 Blend strawberries, sugar, and milk in blender or food processor using blade attachment.
-Pour strawberry mixture into ice-cream maker and process according to freezer’s directions.
-Serve at once when processed or store in freezer.
+Pour strawberry mixture into ice-cream maker and process according to the freezer’s directions.
+Serve at once when processed or store in the freezer.

 12. Decorate cupcakes.
 I will make up a batch of cupcakes and icing.
-Let the kids ice the cupcakes and then choose toppings- M&M’s, sprinkles, gummies, coconut, chopped nuts, crushed butterfingers or heath bars, crushed oreos, etc. Be sure to take a picture of finished product!
+Let the kids ice the cupcakes and then choose toppings- M&M’s, sprinkles, gummies, coconut, chopped nuts, crushed butterfingers or heath bars, crushed Oreos, etc. Be sure to take a picture of the finished product!
 Take a few over to your neighbors to enjoy.

 Please comment and share with us some fun summer activities you’ve done.
 We’d all love to get more ideas!
 Enjoy these summer ideas!
 Delighting in your kids is the cornerstone of parenting.